Skip to contents

 gender gender factor

-age age float
+age age numeric

 dat_dic <- apply_dic(ex_scaledic_data, dic_file)